RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 We will provide facilities, such as we are able, to allow all members of teams to work in a clean, safe, common, public space.

-## Maternity and Paternity Leave

-Radial will follow the Family and Medical Leave Act (FMLA) of 1993.
-For more information about the FMLA, please use [this](https://www.dol.gov/WHD/fmla/index.htm)

 ## Holiday Time